Prototype-Group/sidekick/README.md

 # Usage

-Examples of how to use sidekick are available at: [examples/](examples/).
+Examples of how to use sidekick are available at [examples/](examples/).
-To start the notebooks (ends with extention .ipynb), you will need to install jupyter notebook and run those files with jupyter.
+To start the notebooks (ends with extension .ipynb), you will need to install Jupyter notebook and run those files.

-If you have installed Anaconda, then jupyter notebook is already installed and can be started by executing the following command in your terminal:
+If you have installed Anaconda, then Jupyter notebook is already installed and can be started by executing the following command in your terminal:

 ```shell
 jupyter notebook
 ```

-If this command is not recognized, you can install jupyter notebook by following one of these guides:
+If this command is not recognized, you can install Jupyter notebook by following one of these guides:

 * https://jupyter.org/install
 * https://docs.jupyter.org/en/latest/install/notebook-classic.html